azmatalism/azmatalism/README.md

 ### Hi there, I'm Azmat Ahmed [freefuninfo][website] 👋

-## I'm Student, Developer !
+## I'm Developer !
+- 👨‍💻 I'm iOS and Android developer
-- 🌱 I'm Android developer
+- 🌐 I'm iOS and Android developer
 - 🔭 develop application on [android Studio] and [VS Code]
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2020 Goals: Contribute more to Open Source projects